-The old-fashioned “forum” is (surprisingly) very popular with the automotive enthusiast community, even today.
+The old-fashioned online forum is (surprisingly) popular with the automotive enthusiast community, even today.
 There are hundreds of automotive forums (big and small) devoted to specific vehicles, brands, or activities.
-There are also Facebook “fan pages” devoted to specific models or vehicle interests.
-These are online communities that – when leveraged correctly – can help you build your business.
+There are also Facebook fan pages and groups devoted to specific models or vehicle interests.

 One of the best tools you can use to find online automotive communities is Google.com:

 - Start by searching for forums specific to a vehicle brand or vehicle model that’s relevant to your product.
-If, for example, you plan to sell steel bumpers for Jeep Wranglers, you can search for “Jeep Forums”, “Wrangler Forums,” or even “XJ Forums,” “Rubicon Forums”, etc.
+If, for example, you plan to sell steel bumpers for Jeep Wranglers, you can search for “Jeep Forums”, “Wrangler Forums,” or even “XJ Forums,” “Rubicon Forums”, and so on.

-- To find fan pages on Facebook, you’ll want to search for vehicle and brand names in the main Facebook search bar.
+- To find fan pages and groups on Facebook, you’ll want to search for vehicle and brand names in the main Facebook search bar.

 *Seriously, don’t bother.
 This isn’t something we’re saying to try and motivate you, we’re saying this because you will waste time if you try to market your site/brand on social media without putting real effort into it.
 That’s because social media success hinges on authenticity.
 You have to genuinely care if it’s going to work.
 If you don’t care, that’s OK.
 There are plenty of other tactics you can work on.